Alum Highlight: LaRhonda Burley

-Alum Highlight: Andrew McCollum
+Alum Highlight: Aaron McCollum

-It was 2012 when Andrew McCollum first heard about Georgetown’s graduate program in Sports Industry Management.
+It was 2012 when Aaron McCollum first heard about Georgetown’s graduate program in Sports Industry Management.
 He was interning for DC United and his supervisor at the time had recently completed the program.
 McCollum was immediately intrigued.